15 Kombucha Benefits (plus How to Make It & Recipes)

 • 3 L (about 0.75 gallons) of mineral water;

-• Stainless steel, glass or ceramic jar;
+• Stainless steel, glass or ceramic pot;

-• 1 cup of refined sugar (white sugar);
+• 1 cup of white sugar

 • 5 sachets of black tea;

-• 1 kombucha mushroom, also called a Scoby;
+• 1 kombucha mushroom, also called a SCOBY;

 • 1 glass container scalded with hot water;